philterd/phileas/README.md

 The `response` contains information about the identified sensitive information along with the filtered text.

-### Finding and Redacting Sensitive Information in a PDF Cocument
+### Finding and Redacting Sensitive Information in a PDF Document

 Create a `FilterService`, using a `PhileasConfiguration`, and call `filter()` on the service: